gomzyakov/achievements/README.md

 # Complete list of all GitHub Profile badges and Achievements

-#### Displaying achievements on your profile is completely optional; by default, they can be seen by anyone viewing your public profile.
+#### Displaying achievements on your profile is completely optional; by default, they can be seen by anyone viewing your public profile

 You can opt out from having achievements displayed on your profile by going to your [profile settings](https://github.com/settings).